- In the Browser: Use the OPFS RxStorage if you have premium access, otherwise use the Dexie.js storage.

 The worker RxStorage is a wrapper around any other RxStorage which allows to run the storage in a SharedWorker (only in browsers).
 By doing so, you can take CPU load from the main process and move it into the worker's process which can improve the perceived performance of your application.
 Read more

 RxStorage implementations (like IndexedDB), a huge performance improvement can be done by sharding the documents into multiple database instances.
 With the sharding plugin you can wrap any other

 RxStorage into a sharded storage.
 Read more

 The memory synced RxStorage is a wrapper around any other RxStorage.
 The wrapper creates an in-memory storage that is used for query and write operations.
-This memory instance is replicated with the underlaying storage for persistence.
+This memory instance is replicated with the underlying storage for persistence.
 The main reason to use this is to improve initial page load and query/write times.
-This is mostly usefull in browser based applications.
+This is mostly useful in browser based applications.
 Read more